rcjara/ocaml-99-problems/README.md

 [here](https://bitbucket.org/yminsky/core-hello-world/src/dbca0beb206aa595c748664ab19ed547fee7f20e/PREREQUISITES.md?at=default).

 # II.
 Install utop (from Real World OCaml)
-	$ opam init	$ opam switch 4.00.1+short-types	$ opam install utop core_extended
+	$ opam init
+	$ opam switch 4.00.1+short-types
+	$ opam install utop core_extended
 	$ eval `opam config -env`

 	You may need to add `opam config -env` to your .bash_profile (there may be a better way of doing this).

 # III.
-Create an OCaml init:
+Create an OCaml init (from Real World OCaml)
 Create an init file, such as <code> ~/.ocamlinit</code>

 Then add these lines:

+	#use "topfind"
+	#camlp4o
+	#thread
-	#use "topfind"	#camlp4o	#thread	#require "core.top"
+	#require "core.top"

 # IV.
 Installing packages
 	   opam install {package_name} (i.e. batteries)